martyr-deepin/deepin-emacs/site-lisp/extensions/popup-el/README.md

 `ISEARCH-CALLBACK` is a function taking one argument.  `popup-menu` calls `ISEARCH-CALLBACK`, if specified, after isearch finished or isearch canceled.
 The arguments is whole filtered list of items.

+If `INITIAL-INDEX` is non-nil, this is an initial index value for `popup-select`.
+Only positive integer is valid.

 Here is an example: